MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 [Pages](https://support.microsoft.com/office/create-and-use-modern-pages-on-a-sharepoint-site-b3d46deb-27a6-4b1e-87b8-df851e503dec) within team or communication sites provide an opportunity to use dynamic web parts that automatically update content from other sites and pages like [News](https://support.office.com/article/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165), [Highlighted content](https://support.office.com/article/use-the-highlighted-content-web-part-e34199b0-ff1a-47fb-8f4d-dbcaed329efd), or [Sites web parts](https://support.office.com/article/use-the-sites-web-part-93cbd17b-0bf8-4355-9f32-cc90e0443e6d).
 Every page in each site tells a story for the reader.

-Your sites will generally include three types of pages:
+Your sites generally include three types of pages:

-- The **home page** where you will provide an overview of your content and introduce the reader to what they will find on the site.
+- The **home page** where you'll provide an overview of your content and introduce the reader to what they'll find on the site.
 - **Navigation pages** that provide options or summary information for the reader and help them get to a decision point about where they want to go next.
 - **Destination pages** that are the end point of the reader’s journey.
 This is where you will present information to read, print, or download.
 If you have a lot of information on your destination page or you want to provide supplemental explanations for detailed topics, you can create an ancillary page.